LeoGleize/videoWatchdog/README.md

 #VideoWatchdog

 VideoWatchdog is a software developed for screen monitoring and video processing using an IntensityPro acquisition card.
-The main idea is to connect a STB as video input and analyze its data, creating events for state changes and implementing other forms of data acquisition to automate the process of testing.
+The main idea is to connect a STB as video input and analyze its data, creating events for state changes and implementing other forms of data acquisition to automate the testing process.

 <img src="http://i.imgur.com/qGmjY5V.png" width="500px"></img>